mfaani/mfaani/content/posts/SwiftUI/BNR-trainings.md

 but if the nex time you just toggled a Switch change, then you'll just get a print of:
 `<your-state-property> changed` or something.

+## Property Wrapper

+It requires a wrapped value.
+It doesn't require to have a projected value.
+If it doesn't have one then you can't the projected value.
+The Projected Value can be of any type. `Binding<Value>`, `Published<Value>.Publisher`, etc

+### What's the difference between Property Wrapper vs Computed Property?
+- Computed Property isn't re-usable
+- With Property wrapper, you can re-apply that property wrapper on a gazzilion other properties.
+- If you need to do the same, then you'd have to copy/paste that computation for every property and get the name right, etc.